Anguilla: Culture

 The island's cultural history begins with the native Taino, Arawak and Carib.
 Their artefacts have been found around the island, telling of life before European settlers arrived.

 Anguillan culture has also been built through immigration.
 Many European families have moved to the island and have affected the formalities of the Anguillan people.

 Similar to nearby islands, Anguillans geography and location require a cultural reliance on the ocean.
-The island's abundance of sea life has led to the incorporation of many fish and crustacean into daily life.
+The island's abundance of sea life has led to the incorporation of many fish and crustaceans into daily life.
 They have become a part of the local cuisine, opened up opportunities for ecotourism, and introduced celebrations such as Lobster Fest and boat races.

 As throughout the Caribbean, holidays are a cultural fixture.
 Anguilla's most important holidays are of historic as much as cultural importance – particularly the anniversary of the emancipation (previously August Monday in the Park), celebrated as the Summer Festival, or Carnival, the sailboat races, and Lobster Fest.
 British festivities, such as the King's Birthday, are also celebrated.

 Music in Anguilla presents itself as an important part of its culture as well.
 All different genres of music are played at the celebrations mentioned above.
 This music represents the deep history of talent that Anguillans have displayed for decades.

 The Anguilla National Trust (ANT) was established in 1989 and opened its current office in 1991 charged with the responsibility of preserving the heritage of the island, including its cultural heritage.

 The Heritage Collection Museum used to showcase the history and artefacts of Anguilla, but in 2024 the collection was handed over to the Anguilla National Museum.